ethereum/go-ethereum/swarm/cmd/README.md

 for node in `cat nodes.lst|grep -v '^#'`; do scp enodes.lst $node:; done swarm remote-run nodes.lst 'swarm addpeers enodes.lst'

+# if you run a local network and  your nodes do not listen to external IPs
+swarm  remote-run pivot.lst 'swarm restart all'

+# to add just one or a few guardians and let the network bootstrap
+# swarm remote-run 'swarm enode all'
+swarm addpeers pivot.lst
+# or directly
+swarm addpeers all <(IP_ADDR='[::]' swarm enode 01|tr -d '"')

 # stop all running instances on the node
 swarm stop all